MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/configure-managed-network.md

 * Azure SQL Server
 * Azure Storage (all sub resource types)

-> [!IMPORTANT]
-> While you can create a private endpoint for Azure AI services and Azure AI Search, the connected services must allow public networking.
-For more information, see [Connectivity to other services](#connectivity-to-other-services).

 When you create a private endpoint, you provide the _resource type_ and _subresource_ that the endpoint connects to.
 Some resources have multiple types and subresources.
 For more information, see [what is a private endpoint](/azure/private-link/private-endpoint-overview).